 Kostya Gorskiy, Design Lead at Intercom, shows us how to simplify our design portfolio so it’s more effective.

 About Andi Galpern

-Andi Galpern is the founder and producer of Cascade SF, an experience design organization in the Bay Area.
+Andi Galpern is a UX Strategist at CloudApp.
+She is also the founder and producer of Cascade SF, an experience designorganization in the Bay Area.
 Her events provide a go-to space for product designers to learn new skills, connect with industry leaders, mentor, and stay ahead of the job market.
 Everyone works together toward a more fulfilling career.

 Since 2011, Andi has organized hundreds of design and technology events to bring communities together.
 She regularly works with designers around the world to help them create presentations and become leaders.
 Follow her on Twitter @andigalpern.